TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Experiment and Results Analysis

 Multiple proxies could be combined to enhance the performance prediction accuracy.
 However, certain proxies could be highly correlated and do not provide extra information.
 Therefore, not all combinations provide good performance.
 We conducted assessments of zero-cost proxies on NAS-Bench-201 search spaces using the aforementioned three datasets.
 Additionally, by evaluating the same search space across different tasks, we aimed to determine if data- and task-independent zero-cost proxies offer universally applicable rankings.
 Our evaluation encompassed 14 zero-cost proxies, including our TG-NAS proxy result.
 We randomly sampled 1000 architectures from the search space and evaluated each zero-cost proxy metric for each architecture.
-Subsequently, we computed the $Spearman’s$ rank correlation between each proxy.
+Subsequently, we computed the \emph{Spearman's} rank correlation between each proxy.

-Our analysis revealed a trend where the rank correlations of some zero-cost proxies were highly correlated, such as $flops$ (number of floating-point operations) and $params$ (model parameter count), which is expected due to the relationship between parameters and computation in deep learning.
+Our analysis revealed a trend where the rank correlations of some zero-cost proxies were highly correlated, such as $FLOPs$ and $params$ , which is expected due to the relationship between parameters and computation in deep learning.
 This prompted us to compute the full correlations between all 14 pairs of zero-cost proxies and analyze their behaviors.

-Fig. \ref{fig:zcp_corr} shows the heatmap of correlations between pairs of popular proxies (calculated with CIFAR-10 results; CIFAR-100 and ImageNet16-120 results are available in the supplementary materials).
-We observed a consistent trend where $flops$ and $params$ exhibited high correlations with each other.
-Additionally, $synflow$ \cite{abdelfattah2021zerocost} often showed high correlations with $flops$ and $params$, consistent with recent work by Ning et al. \cite{ning2021evaluating}, which demonstrated that $synflow's$ value increases with the number of parameters in the architecture.
-We also noted high correlations between $grad\_norm$\cite{abdelfattah2021zerocost}, $snip$\cite{lee2019snip}, $grasp$\cite{wang2020picking}, $nwot$\cite{mellor2021neural}, and $fisher$\cite{turner2020blockswap}, occasionally with $l2\_norm$\cite{abdelfattah2021zerocost} as well, as they all leverage gradient saliency matrix information.
-Moreover, $epe\_nas$\cite{Lopes_2021} and jacobian covariance ($jacov$)\cite{mellor2021neural} were highly correlated with each other.
+Figure \ref{fig:zcp_corr} shows the heatmap of correlations between pairs of popular proxies (calculated with CIFAR-10 results; CIFAR-100 and ImageNet16-120 results are available in the supplementary materials).
+We observed a consistent trend where $FLOPs$ and $params$ exhibited high correlations with each other.
+Additionally, $synflow$ \cite{abdelfattah2021zerocost} often showed high correlations with $FLOPs$ and $params$, consistent with recent work by Ning et al. \cite{ning2021evaluating}, which demonstrated that $synflow's$ value increases with the number of parameters in the architecture.
+We also noted high correlations between $grad\_norm$ \cite{abdelfattah2021zerocost}, $snip$ \cite{lee2019snip}, $grasp$ \cite{wang2020picking}, $nwot$ \cite{mellor2021neural}, and $fisher$ \cite{turner2020blockswap}, occasionally with $l2\_norm$ \cite{abdelfattah2021zerocost} as well, as they all leverage gradient saliency matrix information.
+Moreover, $epe\_nas$ \cite{Lopes_2021} and jacobian covariance ($jacov$) \cite{mellor2021neural} were highly correlated with each other.

 It's intriguing to note that the $zen$ score \cite{lin2021zennas} and our TG-NAS proxy demonstrated the highest level of independence among all proxies evaluated.
 This suggests that our method offers a unique perspective on understanding model architectures.
 This discovery holds the potential to provide new insights into the design of zero-cost neural architecture search and the analysis of optimal combinations of zero-cost proxies.
 This could lead to further enhancements in zero-shot NAS techniques overall.
 We haven't included some zero-cost proxies due to various reasons: they either require training of supernet to make an evaluation or they did not release the source code \cite{dudziak2021brpnas, cai2019proxylessnas, shi2020bridging, xu2020pcdarts}.